Overview

 Player on Android supports these additional options:

-- footercolor: set to a valid hex color string, for example #00ff00 or #CC00ff00 (#aarrggbb) , and it will change the footer color from default.
-Only has effect if user has footer set to 'yes'.
+- footercolor: set to a valid hex color string, for example, #00ff00 or #CC00ff00 (#aarrggbb), and it will change the footer color from default.
+Only has an effect if the user has footer set to 'yes'.

-- hideurlbar: set to 'yes' to hide the url bar on the location toolbar, only has effect if user has location set to 'yes'.
+- hideurlbar: set to 'yes' to hide the url bar on the location toolbar, only has an effect if the user has location set to 'yes'.
 The default value is 'no'.

-- toolbarcolor: set to a valid hex color string, for example: #00ff00, and it will change the color the toolbar from default.
-Only has effect if user has location set to 'yes'.
+- toolbarcolor: set to a valid hex color string, for example: #00ff00, and it will change the color of the toolbar from default.
+Only has an effect if the user has location set to 'yes'.

 - lefttoright: Set to 'yes' to swap positions of the navigation buttons and the close button.
-Specifically, navigation buttons go to the right and close button to the left.
-Default value is 'no'.
+Specifically, the navigation buttons go to the right, and the close button to the left.
+The default value is 'no'.

 - zoom: set to 'yes' to show Android browser's zoom controls, set to no to hide them.
-Default value is 'yes'.
+The default value is 'yes'.

-- shouldPauseOnSuspend: Set to 'yes' to make InAppBrowser WebView to pause/resume with the app to stop background audio (this may be required to avoid Google Play issues like described in CB-11013).
+- shouldPauseOnSuspend: Set to 'yes' to make InAppBrowser WebView pause/resume with the app to stop background audio (this may be required to avoid Google Play issues like those described in CB-11013).

 - fullscreen: Sets whether the InappBrowser WebView is displayed fullscreen or not.
 In fullscreen mode, the status bar is hidden.
 Default value is 'yes'.